isa-ulisboa/greends-pml-2022-2023/README.md

   - **Session 'From-scratch model' (part 1)** (to do before March 17th: notice that Lesson 4 is postponed to a later date, so we move on to Lesson 5)
     - **Watch video**: Lesson 5 of [Practical Deep Learning for Coders 2022](https://course.fast.ai/), **at least up to 58'25''** (submitting results to Kaggle)
-    - **Colab notebook** that follow approximately the video: [Lesson5_edited_for_colab_linear_model_and_neural_net_from_scratch.ipynb](Lesson5_edited_for_colab_linear_model_and_neural_net_from_scratch.ipynb): follows the video up to 1:15'30'', but you only need to follow up to (video ~58'25'')
+    - **Colab notebook** that follow approximately the video: [Lesson5_edited_for_colab_linear_model_and_neural_net_from_scratch.ipynb](Lesson5_edited_for_colab_linear_model_and_neural_net_from_scratch.ipynb): follows the video up to 1:15'30'', but you only need to follow up to the end of the section 'Submitting results to Kaggle' (video ~58'25'').
-    - In case you had trouble choosing the right Titanic data set from Kaggle, use train.csv from [titanic.zip](titanic.zip)
+    - In case you have trouble choosing the right Titanic data set from Kaggle, use train.csv from [titanic.zip](titanic.zip)
     - Start thinking about getting your own tabular data set for a classification problem.
 If you want, you can look at [https://www.kaggle.com/datasets](https://www.kaggle.com/datasets) for data sets that you find interesting.
-For instance, there is a recent data set on ''Can you predict if a Mushroom is poisonous or edible?''.

   - **Session 'From-scratch model' (part 2)** (to do before March 24th)
     - **Watch the remainder part of the video**: Lesson 5 of [Practical Deep Learning for Coders 2022](https://course.fast.ai/)

   - **Session 'Natural Language (NLP)'**
     - Watch video: Lesson 4 of [Practical Deep Learning for Coders 2022](https://course.fast.ai/)